Unsplash Auto Wallpaper Changer for Linux

 • Arch Linux

-📖 Desktop Environments
+📖 Compatible Desktop Environments

 • GNOME

-• KDE
+• KDE Plasma

 • i3 window manager

-• Other major desktop environments
+• Other desktop environments supported by Nitrogen

-Automatic Installation
+Quick Installation

 ⚠️ Warning